Corindi Beach

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Corindi Beach has 40 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together offer 75 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 126 meters from the nearest stop.
-Most residents commute outward due to the area's residential nature.
-Cars remain the dominant mode of transport at 97%.
-The average vehicle ownership per dwelling is 1.7, which is above the regional average.
+These stops are serviced by 11 different routes that collectively provide 75 weekly passenger trips.
+The accessibility of these transport services is rated as excellent, with residents typically located 126 meters from the nearest stop.
+Most residents commute outward from Corindi Beach, which is primarily a residential area.
+Cars remain the dominant mode of transportation, used by 97% of residents.
+On average, there are 1.7 vehicles per dwelling in Corindi Beach, which is higher than the regional average.

 Frequently Asked Questions - Transport